GracieteDev/recipe-django/README.md

 The 'My Recipes'in the profile of the Logged-in user shows 3 recipes after deletion by user of the Tabouleh Salad.<br>
 ![Edit Recipe image](README_assets/images/users_stories/14_profile_deletedrecipe_notpresent_profiles_user_2_.png)

-- #### - Add picture and description to my recipes and  I can easily find the one I am looking for **AC1:** Users can add a picture when uploading or editing recipes.<br>
+- #### - I can add picture and description to my recipes and  I can easily find the one I am looking for.<br>
+**AC1:** Users can add a picture when uploading or editing recipes.<br>
 **AC2:** Pictures are automatically resized to fit the website’s layout.<br>
 **AC3:** Users can add a description to their recipes during the upload process.<br>